RTEMS/rtems-docs/eng/req/items.rst

 The explicit attributes for this type are:

 attributes
-    The attribute value shall be a :ref:`SpecTypeSpecificationAttribute`.
-It shall be the specification of the set of explicit attributes.
+    The attribute value shall be a
+    :ref:`SpecTypeSpecificationExplicitAttributes`.
+It shall specify the
+    explicit attributes of the attribute set.

 description
     The attribute value shall be an optional string.
 It shall be the